Export for organic businesses after Brexit

 Changes to trading documents and consignment approval

-If equivalence arrangements are not established by the end of the implementation period, exporters to the EU may need to register using the TRACES NT portal.
-On the TRACES NT portal you should be able to register as either a ‘producer’ or ‘exporter’, or both if that applies to your business.
+Unless equivalency arrangements agreed in 2020 indicate otherwise, for all goods arriving in the EU after the end of the transition period, exporters will need to register using the TRACES NT portal.
+On the TRACESNT portal you should be able to register as either a ‘producer’ or ‘exporter’, or both if that applies to your business.

 There may also be some changes for the company importing the goods into the EU.
-If equivalence arrangements are not established, they will have to ensure their organic certification covers them for importing and be registered on TRACES NT.
+Unless equivalence arrangements indicate otherwise, they will have to ensure their organic certification covers them for importing and be registered on TRACESNT as importers.
 They will also need to notify the port authority in the country the goods are clearing that they have an organic shipment arriving.

 Exporting beyond the EU after Brexit